 5. Monitor in GSC's Enhancements section

 This catches problems before they hit production.
-When you're generating schema programmatically from CMS content — which we do for every headless CMS build — automated validation in CI is even better, but manual spot-checking with these free tools covers 90% of issues.
+On sites generating schema programmatically from CMS content, which we do for every headless CMS build, automated validation in CI helps too.
+But manual spot-checking with these free tools covers most issues.

 What It Costs